Sathish-M-R/talk-llama-fast/README.md

-  --google-url TEXT          [http://localhost:8003/] langchain google-serper server URL, with / --allow-newline            [false  ] allow new line in llama output --multi-chars              [false  ] xtts will use same wav name as in llama output --seqrep                   [false  ] sequence repetition penalty, search 20 in 300 --split-after N            [0      ] split after first n tokens for tts --min-tokens N             [0      ] min new tokens to output --stop-words TEXT          [       ] llama stop w: separated by ;
+  --google-url TEXT          [http://localhost:8003/] langchain google-serper server URL, with / --allow-newline            [false  ] allow new line in llama output --multi-chars              [false  ] xtts will use same wav name as in llama output --seqrep                   [false  ] sequence repetition penalty, search last 20 in 300 --split-after N            [0      ] split after first n tokens for tts --min-tokens N             [0      ] min new tokens to output --stop-words TEXT          [       ] llama stop w: separated by ;